nextcloud/docker/README.md

 Then run `docker compose up -d`, now you can access Nextcloud at http://localhost:8080/ from your host system.

 ## Base version - FPM
 When using the FPM image, you need another container that acts as web server on port 80 and proxies the requests to the Nextcloud container.
 In this example a simple nginx container is combined with the Nextcloud-fpm image and a MariaDB database container.
 The data is stored in docker volumes.
 The nginx container also needs access to static files from your Nextcloud installation.
-It gets access to all the volumes mounted to Nextcloud via the `volumes_from` option.
+It gets access to all the volumes mounted to Nextcloud via the `volumes` option.
 The configuration for nginx is stored in the configuration file `nginx.conf`, that is mounted into the container.
 An example can be found in the examples section [here](https://github.com/nextcloud/docker/tree/master/.examples).

 > [!WARNING]
 > This setup provides **no ssl encryption** and is intended to run behind a proxy.